flaf/miscellaneous/puppet/modules/network/README.md

 # The `network::resolv_conf` class

 This class manages the file `/etc/resolv.conf`.
-It uses too some parameters of the class `network::params`.

 ## Usage